satpalsr/sdk/docs/server.audiooptions.md

 </td><td>

-_(Optional)_ The reference distance for reducing volume as the audio source moves away from the listener.
+_(Optional)_ The maximum reference distance between the audio source and the listener where the audio will still be max volume.
+Defaults to 10.

 </td></tr>